Can You Sue for a Miami Car Accident If You Are Not Hurt?

 Small claims court might be enough if the claim is low in value.
 If you feel your property damages or pain and suffering are worth more than that, you may have the best success with a lawyer on your side.

 Personal injury attorneys are accident specialists, and they can help you understand the pros and cons of your case.
 In most cases, attorneys will also be willing to offer a free, no-obligation consultation so that you can talk through your legal options.
+They also work on a contingency fee basis, which means that there are no fees unless they win your case.

 If your damages are low in value or you don’t have valid grounds to file a claim, the attorney may decline to take your case.
 However, it can be helpful to confirm the validity of your case before you seek legal action.